 On May 30, 1999, Fairfax VA H.O.G. members joined other area bikers to participate in the first Ride of the Patriots® sponsored by Patriot Harley-Davidson to join Rolling Thunder®.
 Approximately 1,000 bikes departed from Patriot at 9:30 am for a police escorted ride to the Pentagon.
 Today, City of Fairfax neighbors and officials join Patriot H-D and the Fairfax VA H.O.G.
 Chapter in remembering and honoring those who lost their lives while defending our freedom and serving in today's military by contributing and participating in a morning ceremony and parade before the Ride of the Patriots®.

 Fairfax VA H.O.G.
 Chapter meetings started out at Mama's Restaurant next door to Patriot H-D, and then moved to the Fairfax City Town Hall in June of 1999, where the first official Chapter Photo was taken in July of 1999.
 By that time, chapter membership had grown to 422.
 Chapter meetings moved "home" to Patriot Harley-Davidson on December 8, 1999, where they continue to take place today.
 With membership now nearly 800 members strong, meetings today average participation by approximately 150 members.

 On January 15, 2000, the first session of the New Rider Program was presented at Patriot H-D by John Stanford.
-This program evolved into the Group Riding Training that continues today to educate and make safer riders of our members.
+This program evolved into the Group Riding Seminars that continue today to educate and make safer riders of our members.